-In response to the reluctance to access professional support for symptoms or experiences of distress, participants emphasized the value of raising awareness at local and community levels towards the following goals: raising awareness around the emotional and behavioral manifestation of traumatic stress, and reducing stigma around mental health and normalizing help-seeking behaviors, i.e. seeking support or counseling.
+In response to the reluctance to access professional support for symptoms or experiences of distress, participants emphasized the value of raising awareness at local and community levels towards the following goals: raising awareness around the emotional and behavioral manifestation of traumatic stress, and reducing stigma around mental health and normalizing help-seeking behaviors, such as seeking support or counseling.

-Additionally, the shame around accessing help, coupled with cultural messages around not talking and the stigma of mental illness, could potentially be mitigated through outreach activities that are geared towards raising awareness about the impact of trauma on our behaviors, reducing stigma of accessing support, and sharing of resources.
+Additionally, the stigma of mental health, cultural messaging, and shame associated with talking about and accessing help, could potentially be mitigated through outreach activities that are geared towards raising awareness about the impact of trauma on our behaviors, reducing stigma of accessing support, and sharing of resources.